Salmon Arm para-athletes surprised to find each other competing on All-Round Athlete - The Golden Star

 “It was actually really interesting because they keep the other contestants completely anonymous, so neither of us had communicated with each other that we were cast on this because it was part of a non-disclosure agreement we’d signed,” explained Manning.
 “In the first episode – it just aired in the U.S. – we all meet each other on camera for the first time… I think we were both in shock, honestly, because what are the chances that two para athletes from the same small town manage to make it on the show?”

-Also exciting for Manning is that only para-athletes were chosen for season 5.
-Though both are skilled in multiple sports, Manning was selected for her sledge hockey experience and Brook for aptitude for adaptive boxing.
+The two were also excited by the fact only para-athletes were chosen for season 5.
+Though both are skilled in multiple sports, Manning was selected for her sledge hockey experience and Brook for adaptive boxing.

 “When it becomes sledge hockey week, I become the coach and I teach all my fellow athletes in three days how to do the sport, and on that final day you have to compete in it,” said Manning.
 “It’s a typical podium where you have a gold, silver, bronze, and there’s additional points associated with the medal.
 By the end of the season, however many points you’ve racked up… that’s how you win All-Round Champion.”